MATLAB API tool

 Creating records

-Use save_model with the required fields from the STEM API reference.
+Use client.save with the required fields from the STEM API reference.
 The example below assumes you have contributor access to the project ID provided.
 Note that tags is a required field and can be set to an empty array if no tags are needed.

 payload = struct();